Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="setup"></a>Setting Up the Azure data science environment for advanced analytics

-In this tutorial we will demonstrate loading data to SQL Data Warehouse, exploration data, engineering features, and building machine learning models.
+In this tutorial we will demonstrate loading data to Azure SQL Data Warehouse (SQL DW), exploration data, engineering features, and building machine learning models.

 To set up your Azure Data Science environment, follow the steps below.

-1. The data used in this walkthrough is shared in a public blob storage container in Azure in a .csv format.
-In this walkthrough, the data will be copied to your own Azure blob storage before the data is uploaded to SQL DW.
+1. Create your own Azure blob storage account.
+The NYC Taxi data used in this walkthrough is shared in a public blob storage container in Azure in a .csv format.
+In this walkthrough, the data will be copied to your own Azure blob storage before the data is uploaded to Azure SQL DW.

-The public blob storage is located at South Central US.
+	The public blob storage is located at ***South Central US***.
 When you provision your own Azure blob storage, please try to choose a geo-location of your Azure blob storage as close as possible to South Central US.
 A closer geo-location of your Azure blob storage will make Step 4 which copies data to your Azure blob storage faster than a geographically further Azure blob storage.

 	Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/](https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/) to create your own Azure storage account, if you don’t already have one.
 Please make notes on the following storage account credential.
 The data will be copied from the public blob storage container to a container in your own storage account.

 	- Storage Account Name
 	- Storage Account Key
 	- Container Name (which you want the data to be stored in the Azure blob storage)

-2. Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/) to provision a SQL Data Warehouse instance.
-Make sure that you make notations on the following the SQL Data Warehouse credential which will be used to make SQL DW connections.
+2. Provision your Azure SQL DW instance.
+Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-provision/) to provision a SQL Data Warehouse instance.
+Make sure that you make notations on the following SQL Data Warehouse credentials which will be used in later steps.

 	- Server Name
 	- SQLDW (Database) Name
 	- User Name
 	- Password

+3. Make sure you can [connect to your Azure SQL DW with Visual Studio](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-get-started-connect/).
+As a prerequisite, you need to [install Visual Studio 2015 and/or SSDT (SQL Server Data Tools) for SQL Data Warehouse](https://azure.microsoft.com/en-us/documentation/articles/sql-data-warehouse-install-visual-studio/).

-3. Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.
+4. Create an Azure Machine Learning workspace under your Azure subscription.
+Follow the documentation at [https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-create-workspace/) to create an Azure Machine Learning workspace.

 ## <a name="getdata"></a>Load the data into SQL Data Warehouse

 Open a Windows PowerShell command console.
-Run the following PowerShell commands to download the sample dataset that is used in this walkthrough, and the example SQL script files that we share with you on Github to a local directory.
-You can change the value of parameter DestDir to any local directory.
-If DestDir does not exist, it will be created by the PowerShell script.
+Run the following PowerShell commands to download the example SQL script files that we share with you on Github to a local directory you specify by parameter _-DestDir_.
+You can change the value of parameter _-DestDir_ to any local directory.
+If _-DestDir_ does not exist, it will be created by the PowerShell script.

 >You might need to Run as Administrator when executing the following PowerShell scripts if your DestDir needs Administrator privilege to create or write.